lawjackelen/forecasting-batting-performance/README.md

 Note how there are bands of values for opprpg.
 Those values are constant for a season and will span the WAA_pg of every player who played in that season.
 While uncorrelated, the opprpg is used in the calculation of WAA to translate runs into wins.

 With runs and opprpg being critical parrts of the WAA equation, I decided to preprocess them individually in preparation for modelling them individually.
-The runs and opprpg datasets were both standard scaled, and runs was reduced from 62 features to 20 using Recursive Feature Elimination (RFE).
-The noise from those 42 eliminated features was then added back in using Principal Component Analysis, and 5 PCA features were added back to the runs dataset for a total of 25 features.
+The runs and opprpg datasets were both standard scaled.
+The remaining features not in RDF or YDF were also standard scaled with the number of features reduced from 53 to 20 using Recursive Feature Elimination (RFE).
+The noise from those 33 eliminated features was then added back in using Principal Component Analysis, and 5 PCA features were added back to this non-rdf/ydf dataset for a total of 25 features.
 These 5 PCA features captured over half of the variance explained.

 ## Modelling RDF and YDF
 Both the runs dataframe (RDF) and the opprpg (year dataframe aka YDF) were modelled using a Linear Regression with and without regularization, Random Forest Regression, and Support Vector Regression.
 Hyperparameters for Random Forest for RDF and YDF were tuned using Halving Grid Search, while SVM Regression used Grid Search.
-The findings were RDF performed best Linear Regression with Lasso feature selection for as score of 37.1% against a standard regression baseline of 0, while YDF performed best with Random Forest with a score of 96% against a standard regression baseline of 0.
+The findings were RDF performed best Linear Regression with Lasso feature selection for as score of 37.1 against a standard regression baseline of 0, while YDF performed best with Random Forest with a score of 96% against a standard regression baseline of 0.

 The predicted values on the test set were sent over to be used in modeling where they were combined with the rest of the features not included in RDF and YDF.
 The same regression model types were used and Random Forest Regression performed the best with a score of 37.3% against the 31% baseline (the baseline was actually higher during this approach).